EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: An overview of

 \section{An overview of \sys}

 This section provides an overview of our system for scaling up sizes, training and inference of early-exit LLMs, with flexible configurations and a wide range of functionalities.
-More details about training and inference will be introduced in Sections~\ref{sec:training} and~\ref{sec:inference}, respectively.
-Implementation details can be found in Section~\ref{sec:implementation}.

-\subsection{Model architectures}
+\paragraph{Model architectures.}

-We implement in \sys an early-exit Transformer architecture (which is built upon the GPT Transformer architecture \cite{Radford2018ImprovingLU,Radford2019LanguageMA} originally implemented in Megatron-LM), with support for various configurations.
-In particular, users can (1)~specify arbitrary layers to add early exits to; (2)~add trainable modules to each early-exit layer (between the hidden states on the backbone and the minimalistic early-exit output head), such as an MLP or a complete Transformer layer; and (3)~choose to tie \cite{Press2017,Schuster2022,Varshney2023AcceleratingLI} or untie the input and output embedding matrices of all early-exit/final-exit layers.
-Each particular configuration has its own pros and cons, as will be discussed in later sections.
-With this in mind, \sys has been designed to cover a wide range of common configurations, so that users can easily try them out and choose the most suitable ones for their own use cases.
+We implement in \sys an early-exit Transformer architecture, which is built upon the generative pre-training (GPT) Transformer architecture \cite{Radford2018ImprovingLU,Radford2019LanguageMA} originally implemented in Megatron-LM. \sys allows users to (1)~specify arbitrary layers to add early exits to; (2)~add trainable modules to each early-exit layer, e.g.~a multi-layer perceptron (MLP) or a complete Transformer layer, on top of the \emph{minimalistic} structure (with an output embedding matrix, plus an optional layer normalization module in front of it); and (3)~choose to tie \cite{Press2017,Schuster2022,Varshney2023AcceleratingLI} or untie the input and output embedding matrices of all early/final-exit layers.
+Each option has its own pros and cons, as will be discussed in later sections.
+With this in mind, \sys has been designed to cover a wide range of configurations, so that users can easily try them out and choose the most suitable ones for their own use cases.

-\subsection{Training}
+\paragraph{Training.}